JupyterPER/Open-Education-Science/README.md

-## Teachers' perception of Jupyter and R shiny <br/>as digital tools for open data and analysis
+## Teachers' perception of Jupyter and R Shiny <br/>as digital tools for open data and analysis
 *a research paper about using Jupyter and R in Open Physics Education Research*

 ### Abstract of the paper